 Rent a Car Bogota?

-Two important caveats when hiring a car in Colombia.
+Two important caveats to remember when hiring a car in Colombia.

 Firstly, you should be aware of the insurance polices/charges of each company.